The renegade trend of Delta-8 THC products derived from hemp is under threat as state governments are making it illegal.

 Fourteen states have banned Delta-8 THC already.
 They include Colorado, Washington, Vermont, Alaska, Arizona, Delaware, Rhode Island, Utah, Kentucky, Arkansas, Mississippi, Montana, Iowa, and Idaho.
 That’s quite a mixture that contains the most and least friendly cannabis states of Colorado/Washington and Idaho.
 Unfortunately, Illinois, Oregon, North Dakota, and Nevada might join them soon.

-The Agricultural Commissioner Ryan Quarles of Kentucky was one of the latest states to ban Delta-8 THC through an official letter.
-Hemp grows especially well in Kentucky, which was why then-Senate Majority Leader Mitch McConnell (R-KY), who lives outside Louisville, KY, pushed for its legalization in the 2018 Farm Bill.
+The Agricultural Commissioner Ryan Quarles of Kentucky was one of the latest states to ban Delta-8 THC.
+Hemp grows especially well in Kentucky.
+That’s why then-Senate Majority Leader Mitch McConnell (R), who lives outside Louisville, pushed for its legalization.
 In World War II, a propaganda movie urged Kentucky farmers to grow hemp to contribute to the war effort.
 (More on that in Cannabis 101!)

-Alabama almost became the 15th state to ban Delta-8 THC before the hemp industry intervened and removed an amendment to a bill that would have banned it.
+Alabama almost became the 15th state to ban Delta-8 THC.
+But then the hemp industry intervened and removed an amendment to a bill that would have banned it.
 However, they did not.

 “We would like to thank Senator Tom Whatley, Senator Roger D. Smitherman, & Senator Author Orr, along with all the Senators who worked with us in removing the amendment from HB2 that would have ban Delta-8 & Delta-10, in a unanimous vote,” Alabama Cannabis Industry Association President Chey Garrigan said.
 “We would also like to thank the members of the House Health Committee, who defeated an amendment to the medical cannabis bill SB46, that would have ban Delta 8 & Delta 10 & any Delta with THC, to include CBD.”